 What is TMD?

-TMD stands for temporomandibular joint disorder.
-The disorder is used to describe a number of ailments associated with the small joints that attach the jaw to the skull.
-Although medical science has not yet isolated the cause of TMD, it has been associated with teeth grinding and clenching, as a side effect of surgery and also due to arthritis.
+TMD stands for temporomandibular joint disorder, and this group of ailments is also sometimes referred to as TMJ disorders.
+The disorder is used to describe a number of ailments associated with the small temporomandibular joint (TMJ) that attaches the jaw to the skull.
+Although medical science has not yet isolated the cause of TMD and TMJ disorders, they has been associated with teeth grinding and clenching as a side effect of surgery and also due to arthritis.

 The typical symptoms of TMD are the following: pain and/or inflammation in the jaw joint and surrounding tissues, including the ear jaw locking open or closed facial pain limited opening or inability to open the mouth comfortably headaches bite that feels uncomfortable, "off", or as if it is continually changing neck, shoulder and back pain swelling on the side of the face.